docusign/code-examples-php/README.md

 ## eSignature API

-For more information about the scopes used for obtaining authorization to use the eSignature API, see the [Required Scopes section](https://developers.docusign.com/docs/esign-rest-api/esign101/auth)
+For more information about the scopes used for obtaining authorization to use the eSignature API, see the [Required Scopes section](https://developers.docusign.com/docs/esign-rest-api/esign101/auth).

 1. **Use embedded signing.**
    [Source](./src/EG001EmbeddedSigning.php)<br />
-   This example sends an envelope, and then uses embedded signing for the first signer.
+   Sends an envelope, then uses embedded signing for the first signer.
 With embedded signing, DocuSign signing is initiated from your website.
 1. **Send an envelope with a remote (email) signer and cc recipient.**
    [Source](./src/Controllers/Examples/eSignature/EG002SigningViaEmail.php)<br />
    The envelope includes a PDF, Word, and HTML document.
 [Anchor text](https://support.docusign.com/en/guides/AutoPlace-New-DocuSign-Experience) is used to position the signing fields in the documents.